 To help you train with running power, you can choose to download apps to show Current Running Power, Lap Running Power, Last Lap Running Power, Average Power or all 4 of those at once.
 Some runners also use zones or alerts to monitor their running power.
 The app settings enable you to set up 5 custom running power zones and/or high and low running power alerts to help you keep your running power within a target range.

 If you already own the right Garmin devices, adding power to your run is free.
-All you need is a compatible Garmin watch¹ and 1 of these 3 accessories: HRM-Run, HRM-Tri or the Running Dynamics Pod.
+All you need is a compatible Garmin watch¹ and 1 of these 4 accessories: HRM-Pro, HRM-Run, HRM-Tri or the Running Dynamics Pod.
 Download the Running Power app now to get access to real-time power data.